Inflectra/rapise-documentation/docs/Guide/rest_web_service.md

 ## Web Service Object Recognition

-Each of the REST web service requests that has been prototyped in the REST definition editor is converted by Rapise into a scriptable object:
+When **Record REST Objects** [API Recording option](options_dialog.md#api) is set to `true`, each of the REST web service requests that has been prototyped in the REST definition editor is converted by Rapise into a scriptable object:

 ![Web Service Objects](./img/rest_web_service3.png)